 How Much Protein is Required For Muscle Growth?

 For my understanding of this topic, I want to give credit to Brad Pilon and Matt Stone.
 Brad wrote the ebook How Much Protein? which dove into all the research studies on protein.
 If you are interested in this topic, check out his book.
 Spoiler alert: one of the conclusions reached in the book is you don’t need that much protein to gain muscle.
-High protein recommendations are usually motivated by supplement companies which make a killing off protein powder.
+High protein recommendations are usually motivated by supplement companies that make a killing off of protein powder.

 Matt Stone recently posted How Much Protein Do You Need To Build Muscle?
 From that article:

 But I still have one problem with all the high-protein fanaticism when it comes to muscle growth… Protein lowers appetite.
 It also takes the most calories to digest, so there are many wasted calories on a high-protein diet.
 Excess protein also seems to have a long-term metabolism-lowering effect (which impairs muscle growth and exercise performance), perhaps due to the previous two factors – perhaps for other reasons (like excesses of tryptophan slowing down metabolic rate).